nehalineogi/azure-networking/README.md

 - Layered diagrams to run effective Azure Design and skilling sessions
 - Real world use cases dervied from working with Partners and customers
 - Level 100 to level 500 design in one diagram
-- gihub collaboration with Partners and CSAs
+- gihub collaboration with Partners and cloud architects
 - 30 second preview animation vedios for each design area
 - 45 minute sessions for each design area and Q&A
 - Cross functional team collaboration for networking areas